wiseman/mavelous/README.md

   flight display.
 * You can double click/tap on the map to send the drone to that location.
 * Multiple users can control the same drone.
+* Arm/Disarm, loiter, and land an ArduCopter (or other drones that obey Mavlink Navigation Commands).

 We're working to add the following features soon:

-* Control auto takeoff, loiter, and landing of an ArduCopter
+* Control auto takeoff
 * Mission creation and editing
 * Offline support (map caching)